d-bl/GroundForge/docs/help/index.md

 Experiment with Bobbin Lace Grounds
 -----------------------------------

-This site is both for authors and users of books like "_The Book of Bobbin Lace Stitches_" by  Bridget Cook, "_Viele gute Gründe_" by Ulrike Voelcker Löhr and "_Gründe mit System_" by Uta Ulrich.
+This site is bobbin lace makers and designer who tend to use or write books like "_The Book of Bobbin Lace Stitches_" by  Bridget Cook, "_Viele gute Gründe_" by Ulrike Voelcker Löhr and "_Gründe mit System_" by Uta Ulrich.
 Nothing to install, free of charge, free to contribute, alter and redistribute provided some limitations by the GPL-v3 license and possible copyrights on specific modern patterns.
+It doesn't make these books redundant but can help to avoid tedious fruitless experiments making real patches of lace.

 Vary stitches and reshape downloadable diagrams to get a myriad of variations on a single pattern.
 Experiment and play around with the hundredths of provided patterns or add your own.